sebastianhaeni/devopsdays-zurich-2023/day1.md

     - Closed door policies
     - Do not babysit users
 - GitHopes & Terrorforms
+  - Benefits of Gitops:
     - Decoupled pipelines
     - Decoupled teams
     - Decoupled git repos
+  - There is just an awful lot of YAML out there in the world.

 ## Workshop